ramboz/performance-runbooks/cls.md

 - Images, ads or social embeds are loaded without proper space being reserved
 - Async content is rendering without proper space being reserved
 - [Use of custom fonts with no proper fallback](https://www.debugbear.com/blog/web-font-layout-shift)
+- Loading async content that causes the scrollbar to appear lazily

 ## Most common optimizations